Thesamuel01/Thesamuel01/README.md

 <p align="center">

-  🌱 I'm Backend developer at Triibo.
+  👨‍💻 I work as a Backend developer at Triibo.

-  💻 I've been studying programming since 2021.
-I'm currently specializing in back-end, but I also enjoy learning about DevOps and Cybersecurity.
+  📚 I have been immersed in the world of programming since 2021.
+Currently, I am pursuing an MBA in software engineering at FIAP.

-  🎓 I graduated in electrical engineering
+  🎓 I hold a degree in electrical engineering.

-  🇧🇷 I'm from Brazil
+  🇧🇷 I am from Brazil.

 </p>